St. Peter, Upper Arley

 hurch is open every day.

-There is a bell tower with six bells which are rung at weddings with the help of ringers from Alverley and once a month before morning service by ringers from other churches in the Team and the surrounding area.
-Bell ringing practice night - Tuesday evenings (need to check day and time)
+There is a bell tower with six bells which are rung at weddings with the help of ringers from Alveley and once a month before morning service by ringers from other churches in the Team and the surrounding area.
+Bell ringing practice night - Tuesday evenings at 7.30pm

 There is a churchyard which is still open, but getting close to being full.
 Therefore full burials are restricted to the residents of Arley and Shatterford unless in an existing family grave; interment of ashes is treated more flexibly.
 The civil Parish Council are looking to acquire some land from Arley Estate for a municipal cemetery which will ease the situation.